Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 # How to debug

+- Use `--log-txnid` to print out the transaction IDs.
 - Use `--log-jsonrpc` option to enable Json-RPC requests/responses logging.
 It only works with ethers.js currently.
 - Use `hre.logDebug`
 - Use vscode debugger